chunkifydev/cli/README.md

          --ab 128k
 ```

-Once the video is transcoded, the CLI will return a summary including the `HLS Manifest ID` which we will use for the next command:
+Once the video is transcoded, the CLI will return a summary including the `HLS Manifest ID`, which we will use for the next command:

 ```
 chunkify -i video.mp4 \